weimeilin79/gs-redpanda-k8s/redpanda-k8s-day2/step2.md

 Grafana is a popular open-source monitoring tool used in Kubernetes.
 It enables the creation of visually appealing dashboards and graphs to visualize and analyze metrics collected from various data sources, including Prometheus.
 Redpanda provides template Grafana dashboards with guidelines and example queries using Redpanda's public metrics to monitor it's performance and health.

-Again, with limited capacity, we will adjust the storage for Grafana to 2 GB:
+Again, with limited capacity, adjust the storage for Grafana to 2 GB:
 ```
 cat <<EOF | kubectl -n monitoring apply -f -
 apiVersion: v1